radius-project/bicep-types-aws/artifacts/bicep/aws/aws.athena/default/types.md

 ## AWS.Athena/DataCatalogProperties
 ### Properties
 * **Description**: string: A description of the data catalog to be created.
-* **Name**: string (Required): The name of the data catalog to create.
+* **Name**: string (Required, Identifier): The name of the data catalog to create.
 The catalog name must be unique for the AWS account and can use a maximum of 128 alphanumeric, underscore, at sign, or hyphen characters.
 * **Parameters**: [DataCatalog_Parameters](#datacatalogparameters): Specifies the Lambda function or functions to use for creating the data catalog.
 This is a mapping whose values depend on the catalog type.
 * **Tags**: [Tags](#tags): A list of comma separated tags to add to the data catalog that is created.
 * **Type**: string (Required): The type of data catalog to create: LAMBDA for a federated catalog, GLUE for AWS Glue Catalog, or HIVE for an external hive metastore.